Hi, I'm Maxi and thrilled that you are here.

 best friend—and drives her into the arms of another man.

-Lance writes her a letter but Marci has just accepted André's proposal.
+Lance writes her a letter only Marci has just accepted her fiancé's proposal.
+André has a steely determination; he will never let Marci go.
 She has been under a lot of stress and this revelation is more than she can handle; the Wentworth twin disappears.
 When Marci is found she has lost her memory...

 This would not be just another day in paradise for Marci Wentworth.
 It was early morn, her favorite time of day, and the Connecticut horizon had begun to stir.
 Sunlight flickered through the Sycamore trees and danced across the surface of Borgia Bay.
 The fog had lifted, leaving the countryside awash in a surreal glow like a Thomas Kinkade painting.